FGCUSoftwareEngineeringClub/TodoExample-iOS/README.md

 ## Installation

-This was made using no 3rd party libraries to make it easy for anyone to download and press play in Xcode.
+This app was made without any 3rd party libraries to make it easy for anyone to download and press play in Xcode.

 ## License